What Is Heavy Water?

 - The density of heavy water is ~11% higher than that of normal water.

 - The deuterium-oxygen bond in D2O is stronger than the protium-oxygen bond in H2.

 - D2O is not radioactive in nature because the deuterium atom does not undergo radioactive decay.

 - High doses of heavy water can prove toxic to many organisms.

 The first production of deuterium oxide was in the year 1932.
 It is used as a neutron moderator and coolant in pressurised heavy water reactors (PHWR).
 The term ‘heavy water’ typically refers to D2O.
 However, other “heavy” forms of water exist as well.

 Types of Heavy Water

 - This form of heavy water is denoted by the formula HDO and is made up of one protium, one deuterium, and one oxygen atom.

-- Water molecules tend to exchange hydrogen atoms between each other.
+- Water molecules tend to exchange hydrogen atoms with each other.
 This implies that HDO can be found in samples of water containing both protium and deuterium.

-- Its density is higher than regular water, due to which it is categorized as a form of heavy water.
+- Its density is higher than regular water, due to which it is categorised as a form of heavy water.